2022 All-Area Team: Softball talent loaded in County once again

-WAHOO – In now my second year as the sports editor at the Wahoo, Ashland and Waverly newspapers, one thing I have come to notice is the rich softball talent that this area and in particular Saunders County has to offer.
-There were once again three county schools in the State Softball Tournament and one state champion with Yutan-Mead in Class C.

-Wahoo and Bishop Neumann were not far off the Patriots, finishing as the third rated teams in Class B and C, respectively, in the Omaha World-Herald.
-I think it is safe to say that at least for another year softball is king, or in this case queen, of Saunders County.
+WAHOO- In now my second year as the sports editor at the Wahoo, Ashland and Waverly Newspapers, one thing I have come to notice is the rich softball talent that this area and in particular Saunders County has to offer.
+There were once again three county schools in the State Softball Tournament and one State Champion with Yutan-Mead in Class C. Wahoo and Neumann were not far off the Patriots finishing as the third rated teams in Class B and C in the Omaha World-Herald.
+I think it is safe to say that at least for another year Softball is King or in this case Queen of Saunders County.

-The following players are named the First Team All-Area Softball Team for their efforts on the diamond this season.

 For the second year in a row, Shaylynn Campbell of Yutan-Mead earns a first team selection after a dominant season on the mound.
 She started off the year with a 3-0 shutout of Milford and never looked back as she compiled a 27-2 record, a .750 ERA and struck out an area-best 290 batters.